vsrinivas/fuchsia/docs/getting_started.md

 $BUILDDIR/tools/bootserver $BUILDDIR/zircon.bin /path/to/extra.bootfs
 ```

-By default bootserver will continue to run and every time it obsveres a netboot
+By default bootserver will continue to run and every time it observes a netboot
 beacon it will send the kernel (and bootfs if provided) to that device.
 If you
 pass the -1 option, bootserver will exit after a successful boot instead.